andrew-dwyer/ruby-challenge/README.md

-# Seasons::Challenge
+# Seasons Challenge

-TODO: Write a gem description
+Ruby class to take a date and determine it's season

 ## Installation